frankadrian/store-locator-bundle/readme.md

 About
 -----

-This Bundle provides a backend interface to create "Stores" you can specify a name, address and click on a google map to select the coordinates
+This Bundle provides a backend interface to create "Stores", for which you can specify a name, address and click on a google map to determine the coordinates for the location.
+Then it provides a very basic frontend view view to search for stores.

 Install